kjvarga/supporters_rails_exercise/README.md

 You can check it's working with `curl localhost:3000`

-**Your local code change will be reflected automatically on the container.**

-## Docker installation
+Alternativelly you can use compose directly :

 * Build & run `docker-compose up`
 * Run test `docker-compose run supporters bundle exec rspec`

 To execute any command on the running container just do `docker-compose run supporters <command>`

-Your local code change will be reflected automatically on the container.
+**Your local code change will be reflected automatically on the container.**

-## Manual Installation
+## Option 2 : Manual Installation

 ### Dependancies and configuration